MickHarrigan/uhdrtz-rust/docs/sdd.md

   - 1x RJ45 Ethernet Port

 ### Crank Housing
-The crank houseing will hold the arduino and rotary encoder.
+The crank housing will hold the Arduino and rotary encoder.
 A wheel will be attached to the rotary encoder to allow for the user to turn the crank.
-The arduino will be used to read the encoder and send the data to the mini pc.
+The Arduino will be used to read the encoder and send the data to the mini pc.

 - Arduino
   - Arduino Nano 33 BLE
-  - Microcontroller: nRF52840
+  - Micro-controller: nRF52840
   - Operating Voltage: 3.3V
   - Input Voltage (recommended): 7-12V
   - Input Voltage (limit): 6-20V